Bitterness About Being Socially Misunderstood

 Expose yourself to the things you're bitter about

 This isn't the easiest advice to take, but you may gain some relief by exposing yourself to the things you feel bitter toward.
 Prejudice is partially based on ignorance, right?
 Try to learn more about the things you feel resentful about, and try to give them a fair chance.
 For example, if you're touchy about sports, choose to explore them more.
 You may find they're not all bad and release some of your baggage.
-Another example would be someone who dislikes a certain type of person, gains more familiarity with them, and can no longer view them in such a stark, negative way.
+Another example would be someone who dislikes sorority sisters, gains more familiarity with them, and can no longer view them in such a stark, begrudging way.